Written by: Peggy Haslach

 What is the Difference Between an IRA vs. SEP IRA?

-A SEP is a true profit-sharing arrangement in that the employer can contribute the lesser of 25% (or 20% for a sole proprietor or single member LLC) of business revenue, or $58,000 for 2021 ($61,000 in 2022) to themselves and any eligible employee.
+A SEP is a true profit-sharing arrangement in that the employer can contribute the lesser of 25% (or 20% for a sole proprietor or single member LLC) of business revenue, or $66,000 for 2023 to themselves and any eligible employee.
 To be eligible, the employee must be 21, worked for the employer 3 of the past 5 years and receive at least $650 in paid compensation.
 If the business has eligible employees, then they must set up accounts for each employee and contribute to their accounts every time the owner contributes to their own account.

 This is usually not an issue, because the accounts are easy to set up and can be established any time before the business files their tax returns (up to and including extensions).
 Many business owners will work with their CPA’s and wrap up the entire year’s taxes and determine how much the employer should contribute to each account.
 That flexibility and ease is one of the reasons why practice owners choose to stay with a SEP.